 Furthermore, with the government investing over $34 million into research and innovation for dementia and aged care services, it is time for aged care providers to get ready.

-Attend this conference to hear best practice from government agencies, not for profits and leading aged care providers across the sector.
+Attend the ‘Strengthening Dementia Strategy‘ conference to hear best practice from government agencies, not for profits and leading aged care providers across the sector.

 Learn practical strategies to:

 - Draw best practice from evidence based research and clinical guidelines

 - Transform organisational culture to support people with dementia